lsst-dm/dm_dev_guide/tools/git_lfs.rst

 At the prompts, enter your GitHub username and password.

 *If you have* `GitHub's two-factor authentication <https://help.github.com/articles/about-two-factor-authentication/>`_ enabled, use a personal access token instead of a password.
-You can setup a personal token at https://github.com/settings/tokens.
+You can set up a personal token at https://github.com/settings/tokens.

 Once your credentials are cached, you won't need to repeat this process on your system (:ref:`unless you opted for the cache-based credential helper <git-credential-helper>`).